 Posted By Claire on July 6, 2010

-On the 6th July 1535, Henry VIII’s former friend and Lord Chancellor, Sir Thomas More, was beheaded at the Tower of London.
+On the 6th July 1535, Henry VIII’s former friend and Lord Chancellor, Sir Thomas More, was beheaded on Tower Hill.
 His crime?
 High treason.

 But did Sir Thomas More really commit high treason?

 Crossing a King